tunroam/networking/README.md

   - instructions in systemd folder when using NAT

-Either Bridge or NAT.
+## Bridge or NAT
-We only tested NAT, since we'll use that for the demo at UvA and Surfnet.

-## Status: WIP
+When the physical port eth0 is connected to only provides one DHCP lease, then use NAT (thus this is a safe bet for demo purposes, it always works).
+For normal setups (like home router), use the bridged setup to increase performance and avoid double NAT.

+### Layout

-NAT was implemented in a legacy/prototype way, but it worked.
+NAT was implemented in a prototype way;
+quick and dirty.

-For the bridge setup we aim for [systemd-networkd](https://wiki.archlinux.org/index.php/Systemd-networkd) as suggested by [debian](https://www.debian.org/doc/manuals/debian-reference/ch05.en.html#_the_modern_network_configuration_without_gui).
+For the bridge setup we used [systemd-networkd](https://wiki.archlinux.org/index.php/Systemd-networkd) as suggested by [debian](https://www.debian.org/doc/manuals/debian-reference/ch05.en.html#_the_modern_network_configuration_without_gui).